How Yandex Metrica works

 noscript element is processed.

-If the page is loaded by something other than a browser (for instance, by a robot), any interpretation of the counter code is possible.
+If the page is loaded by something other than a browser (for example, a robot), the interpretation of the tag code may be arbitrary.

 Processing and storing data

 The collected data is processed by the service.
-Statistical objects are formed in the counter's storage based on this data.
+Statistical objects are formed in the tag's storage based on this data.

 A statistical object is defined by a set of attributes.

 Some of the attributes are shared by all types of statistical objects.
 For example, any type of object can have the operating system and user's country defined, if this information was detected.

 Some attributes are specific to certain types of statistical objects.
 For example, a defining pageview attribute is the page URL of the click (referer), a session attribute is the session length, and a user attribute is the date of the user's first session.

 These levels can be represented in a diagram: